The Velvet Underground & Nico: Reappraisal

 A decade after its release, The Velvet Underground & Nico began to attract wide praise from rock critics.
 Christgau wrote in his 1977 retrospective review for the Village Voice that the record had been difficult to understand in 1967, "which is probably why people are still learning from it.
 It sounds intermittently crude, thin, and pretentious at first, but it never stops getting better."
 He later included it in his "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).

+The Velvet Underground & Nico has been characterized as "the original art-rock record" and regarded as ahead of its time.
 In The Encyclopedia of Popular Music (1998), Colin Larkin called it a "powerful collection" that "introduced Reed's decidedly urban infatuations, a fascination for street culture and amorality bordering on voyeurism."
 In April 2003, Spin led their "Top Fifteen Most Influential Albums of All Time" list with the album.
 On November 12, 2000, NPR included it in their "NPR 100" series of "the most important American musical works of the 20th century".
 In 2003, Rolling Stone placed it at number 13 on their list of the 500 Greatest Albums Of All Time, maintaining the rating in a 2012 revised list, calling it the "most prophetic rock album ever made".
 It re-ranked at number 23 in a 2020 reboot of the list.
+The album was selected as one of the 24 significant US albums of the 1960s in the book "The Perfect Collection" by Tom Hibbert (1982).